makkus/freckles/src/freckles/doc/glossary.md

 url_path_prio: 2000
 ---

 I'm aware the 'freck***'-based wording I've got going around here is probably a bit silly.
-But, for one, it serves the purpose of slightly annoying people who get slightly annoyed by those things (consider it my contribution to those peoples' character-building: Just relax and worry about the important things, (wo)man!).
+But, for one, it serves the purpose of slightly annoying people who get slightly annoyed by those things (consider it my contribution to those peoples' character-building: "Just relax and worry about the important things, (wo)man!").
 And once I had the name 'freckles', it was just the natural and easy thing to do, sorta.

-Also, much more importantly, there is this certain type of person I've encountered in my working life, who consider themselves to be 'professional' (with a very boring definition of 'professional') and always act all serious, but in my opinion they are just a bit full of themselves.
+Also, much more importantly, there is this certain category of person I've encountered in my working life, who consider themselves to be 'professional' (with a very boring definition of 'professional') and always act all serious, but in my opinion they are just a bit full of themselves.
 I want those people to have to use words like '*frecklecutable*'.

 The one slight disadvantage is that people might also become a bit confused.
 Hence, glossary: